joergkrause/nyaf/README.md

   npm start
 ~~~

-Do as instructed ('testme' is here the demo name, use any valid name).
-A browser will open and show a running app.
+Do as instructed ('testme' is just a demo name, use any valid name).
+A browser will open and show the running app.

 # Learn how to make an App

-Components are based TSX.
-It has relation to React, though.
+Components are usually based on a TSX-like template styles.
+It has no relation to React, though.
 It's just a feature of the TypeScript compiler.

 Excerpt from `tsconfig.json`: